kurdush/GPS-TRACKING/README.md

  ---------------------------------------

- ## The following features are used in following application
+ ## The following features are used in this application

 * ### FusedLocationProviderClient
    \- The standard Android API usedfor reading GPS and cell phone tower location data.